-Event Name Purpose Table Mic 1 Button Event Toggles the value of the clink_mute parameter when the logic input pin "Table Mic 1 Button" is closed.

-Table Mic 1 Mute Event

-Maps the mute state of Table Mic 1 to the value of the clink_mute parameter.
+Event Name Purpose Table Mic 1 Button Event Supports the button press functionality and toggles the value of the clink_mute parameter each time the logic input pin "Table Mic 1 Button" is closed.
+Table Mic 1 Mute Event Maps the mute state of Table Mic 1 to the value of the clink_mute parameter.
 If clink_mute is set to 1, Table Mic 1 will be muted.

-Table Mic 1 LED Event

-Maps the mute state of Table Mic 1 to the value of the logic output "Table Mic 3 LED".
+Table Mic 1 LED Event Supports the LED behavior and maps the mute state of Table Mic 1 to the value of the logic output "Table Mic 1 LED".
 If mute is true then the logic output value is set to true which will turn on the LED.
 If mute is false then the logic output value is set to false which will turn off the LED.

-To complete this configuration file, a green LED event must be created for each microphone to drive the green LED when the microphone is unmuted.
-Before creating these events for the green LEDs, it is first necessary to add the eight logic output pins - one for each of the green LEDs.
+To complete this configuration file, a green LED event must also be created for each microphone to drive the green LED when the microphone is unmuted.
+Before creating these events for the green LEDs, because there are eight TS-001's, it is first necessary to add the eight additional logic output pins required to drive the green LEDs.

-Adding Logic Output Pins
+Adding Logic Output pins

-The logic page within SoundStructure studio makes it easy to add eight logic output pins starting with clicking the Edit Logic button.
-As shown in Figure 8, select Digital Logic Output (1), and then Digital Logic Output (2), adjust the quantity to 8 (3), select a meaningful label (4), and select Add (5).
+The logic page within SoundStructure Studio makes it easy to add eight logic output pins starting with clicking the Edit Logic button.
+As shown in Figure 8, follow these steps to add logic outputs:

+- 1. Select Digital Logic Output

+- 2. Select Digital Logic Output

+- 3. Adjust the quantity to 8

+- 4. Select a meaningful label

+- Select Add.

 Clicking Add will define the new logic output pins as shown in Figure 9.